yaya2devops/cloudblog/clbyvixfr000208mkepithjx9.md

 The purpose behind writing this, don't limit yourself to a specific job role; be curious and strive to learn as much as you can in order to provide value to your team and organization. and eventually the world.

 I hope you've enjoyed learning about SRE, which I find personally very rewarding.
 It has been a pleasure to share my knowledge and experience with you today, and I hope you now have a better understanding of what SRE is and how it can be used in practice.
-With that, I believe we have covered great topics for today, so I will call our session to a close.
+With that, I believe we have covered great topics, so I will call our session to a close.
 Thank you for your time and consideration; I hope you will continue to investigate and learn more about SRE and DevOps in the future.